Community Services Division

 NON-CREDIT CERTIFICATE PROGRAM

 - MDCA 1017 Procedures in a Clinical Setting

 Angelina College Adult Education

 Angelina College has added an exciting new component to its mission of community services.
-Effective July 1, 1999 the adult learning centers in Angelina, Nacogdoches, Sabine, and San Augustine counties have become part of Angelina College.
-Administrative authority for the operation of adult education in these counties has been vested in the office of the Vice-President of Community Services.
-Angelina College looks forward to continuing and building upon the many educational services the adult learning centers provide to people in their communities.
-The general services provided by the learning centers include adult basic education, tutoring and counseling, GED preparation, U.S. citizenship courses, basic computer and business skills, and English as a second language study.
-The Angelina College Adult Learning Center is located in the Technology/Workforce building on campus.
-The Nacogdoches Center is located at 302 Hughes Street, Nacogdoches.
-The hours of operation are 8:00 a.m. – 8:00 p.m., Monday – Thursday and 8 a.m. – 3 p.m. on Friday.
+Effective July 1, 1999 the adult education programs located in Angelina, Nacogdoches, Sabine, and San Augustine counties became part of Angelina College.
+On July 1, 2014, services were expanded to include Houston, Jasper, Newton, Polk, San Jacinto, Trinity, and Tyler counties.
+Administrative authority for the operation of adult education in these counties has been vested in the office of the Dean of Community Services.
+Angelina College looks forward to continuing and building upon the many educational services the adult education programs provide to people in their communities.
+The general services provided by the adult education sites include GED preparation, English as a Second Language, U.S. citizenship courses, literacy, basic skills improvement, and transitioning to college and career.
+The Angelina College Adult Education program is located in the Technology and Workforce building on campus and in the off-campus centers located in Crockett, Jasper, Livingston, and Nacogdoches.
+The hours of operation are 8 a.m. – 8 p.m., Monday – Thursday and 8 a.m. – 3 p.m. on Friday.

 Ropes Challenge Course